reveurmichael/machine_learning/Readme.md

 ## Exercise sessions (Wednesday)

-Most exercises will correspond to lecture topics.
+Most exercises will correspond to lecture topics, with some extensions.

 ### Week 1